genixpro/hypermax/README.md

 ### Choices & Decision Points

 The true power of the TPE algorithm comes from its ability to optimize categorical hyper-parameters, including ones which make other hyper-parameters available.
 To do this, you can provide either a `oneOf` or `anyOf` field.
-This functionality has not yet been fully tested so please feel free to help out.
+This functionality is now fully working and ready for use!

 ```json
 {